Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Noxxi-99/README.md

   - [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens)
  Reflection

-This process was made very straightforward and easy to follow
+This process was made very straightforward and easy to follow, the dificulties only occured when installing visualcode because my laptop was not used to running complicated apps like it.
+Visualcode would not open easily for the first few times and i had to re download it.